ChicagoDSA/sc-site/_pages/en/2-platform.md

 - Public funding for all election candidates: This serves as a buffer against monied interests so that it is harder for them to overtake the electoral process.
 - Equitable funding and staffing of City Council overall and at the aldmanic level on par with mayor's office and executive branch
 <hr>
-Our platform was inspired by CDSA, DSA NYC, UWF, Grassroots Collaborative, DSA for the City and the Diane Morales Mayoral campaign policy platforms.
+Our platform was created with help from policy advisor Jasson Perez and inspired by CDSA, DSA NYC, UWF, Grassroots Collaborative, DSA for the City and the Diane Morales Mayoral campaign policy platforms.